dennevi/GrbDiff/README.md

 ## Installation

 Install [GerbV](http://gerbv.geda-project.org/).
-Binaries for Windows can be found [here](https://sourceforge.net/projects/gerbv-portable/files/).
+Binaries for Windows can be found [here](https://sourceforge.net/projects/gerbv-portable/files/).<br>
-<p>Install [Python3](https://www.python.org/downloads/).
-I recommend also installing pip and adding Python+pip to your PATH.
+Install [Python3](https://www.python.org/downloads/).
+I recommend also installing pip and adding Python+pip to your PATH.<br>
-<p>Install these Python plugins (only needed for the png export):
+Install these Python plugins (only needed for the png export):
 - scikit-image
 - imutils
 - opencv-python